African and African American Studies (AFAM)

 Prereq: Sophomore classification

 Explores African American political thought and political action from Reconstruction to the present.
 Topics include rise of Jim Crow segregation, urban migration, Garvey movement, Harlem Renaissance, Depression and world wars, Pan-Africanism, civil rights, Black Power, and black feminism.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 (Cross-listed with ANTHR 3550).